grafana/loki/docs/clients/promtail/configuration.md

 # Configures the server for Promtail.
 [server: <server_config>]

-# Describes how promtail connects to multiple instances
+# Describes how Promtail connects to multiple instances
 # of Loki, sending logs to each.
 clients:
   - [<client_config>]